 Lucy Rose Taylor joined Fenchel Family Law as an associate attorney.
 Lucy’s life and work experience enable her to provide both empathic and focused legal services to her clients.
 Her job is to make a client’s stressful time as peaceful and easy as possible, and she takes this role seriously.

-Lucy Rose Taylor has joined Fenchel Family Law’s as an associate attorney.
-Lucy’s life and work experience enables her to provide both empathic and focused lawyering to her clients.
-Her role is to make the stressful time a client is navigating as peaceful and easy as possible.
-Lucy loves listening to her clients stories and working with them to guide them down the path they choose, whether that be negotiation, litigation, or merely advice.
-She believes that by working together collaboratively with a lawyer, a client can truly find the new beginning they are seeking.
+Lucy dove into family law because she loves listening to her clients’ stories and working with them to identify the best path for them—whether that be negotiation, litigation, or merely advice.
+She believes that by collaboratively working together with a lawyer, a client can truly find the new beginning they are seeking.
 She is dedicated to this mission.

 While not serving her clients, Lucy is biking, cooking, painting, and volunteering her advocacy efforts to California prisoners.